spml2025/spml2025.github.io/index.md

    * **Time:** -
    * **Location:** - & [vc.sharif.edu/ch/amsadeghzadeh](https://vc.sharif.edu/ch/amsadeghzadeh)
    * **Contact:** Announcements and all course-related questions will happen on the [Quera](https://quera.org/course/add_to_course/course/18760/) forum.
-     * All official announcements and communication will happen over Quera.
+    * All official announcements and communication will happen over [Telegram](https://t.me/SPML2025) channel.
      * For external enquiries, emergencies, or personal matters that you don't wish to put in a private post, you can email me at sadeghzadeh_at_sharif_dot_edu